Multiple Myeloma

 Multicenter Open Label Phase 3 Study of Isatuximab Plus Lenalidomide and Dexamethasone With/Without Bortezomib in the Treatment of Newly Diagnosed Non Frail Transplant Ineligible Multiple Myeloma Elderly Patients (≥ 65; < 80 Years).

-A Study of Evaluating the Safety and Efficacy of ATG-010, Bortezomib, and Dexamethasone (SVd) Versus Bortezomib and Dexamethasone (Vd) in Patients With Relapsed or Refractory Multiple Myeloma (RRMM)
+A Study of the Efficacy and Safety of Pomalidomide Capsules Combined With Low-Dose Dexamethasone in Subjects With Relapsed and Refractory Multiple Myeloma

 Related Jobs in Oncology